- Nearly twenty years' experience in information security and software development.

 Wrote thousands of lines of code to automate network and server management, as well as helping develop the core InterTransact application.

 Primary languages were Python, Java, and Bourne shell.

 Security Engineer (Jan 2000 - Apr 2001)

-Presented as a contest to help explore the latest in large-scale password cracking techniques.
+Presented as a contest to illustrate the state of the art in large-scale, offline password cracking.

-Building a Better Mousetrap: Effective Techniques in Intrusion Prevention
+- Building a Better Mousetrap: Effective Techniques in Intrusion Prevention (with Rohit Dhamankar)

 - Black Hat USA 2011, Las Vegas, NV, USA, Jul 30 2011

 - Black Hat USA 2010, Las Vegas, NV, USA, Jul 31 2010

 - SANS Network Security 2009, San Diego, CA, USA, Sep 18 2010

 - Black Hat USA 2009, Las Vegas, NV, USA, Jul 25 2009